 Current Account in New Zealand averaged -1066.06 NZD Million from 1971 until 2019, reaching an all time high of 1737 NZD Million in the first quarter of 2016 and a record low of -6260 NZD Million in the third quarter of 2019.
 This page provides the latest reported value for - New Zealand Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 New Zealand Current Account - data, historical chart, forecasts and calendar of releases - was last updated on April of 2020. source: Statistics New Zealand

-Current Account in New Zealand is expected to be -4300.00 NZD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in New Zealand to stand at -1600.00 in 12 months time.
-In the long-term, the New Zealand Current Account is projected to trend around -2790.00 NZD Million in 2020, according to our econometric models.
+Current Account in New Zealand is expected to be 400.00 NZD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Current Account in New Zealand to stand at -2882.00 in 12 months time.
+In the long-term, the New Zealand Current Account is projected to trend around -2790.00 NZD Million in 2021 and -2700.00 NZD Million in 2022, according to our econometric models.